 After lunch on Walking Street, we hopped in a covered long tail with the guide and the other four people on our tour then headed out to sea from the sandy shores of Koh Lipe.

-The corals were a few metres under the surface and although I could see them and they were indeed beautiful, I couldn’t get too close as I am the worst free diver ever.
+The corals were a few meters under the surface and although I could see them and they were indeed beautiful, I couldn’t get too close as I am the worst free diver ever.
 They were mostly red and pink and reminded me a lot of burgeoning rhododendron trees.

 There were a few schools of stripy yellow fish near the surface getting very close (they thought we had food for them perhaps?) and I saw a school of small purple squid gliding by which was pretty special as that was something I had never seen before.